 Summer activities around and on Lake St. Mortiz

 Other leisure activities you can enjoy are romantic horse-drawn carriage ride around the lake.
-One the best free things to do in St. Moritz is to take a lovely walk around the shore of the lake.
-The trail is five kilometers or so, and takes between one and two hours.
+One of the best free things to do in St. Moritz is to take a lovely walk around the shore of the lake.
+The trail is five kilometers or so and takes between one and two hours.
 You can rent bikes to ride around the lake as well.
-You can hire a stand-up paddle-board or canoe and take a self-guided trip over the St. Mortiz lake.
+You can hire a stand-up paddle-board or canoe and take a self-guided trip over the St. Moritz lake.
 We saw quite a few sailboats on the lake.
 Nearby Lake Silvaplana is revered by windsurfers.
 On Lake Champfer, anglers fish in beautifully clear water, and Lake Sils is home to Europe’s highest-altitude scheduled boat service.

 Museum and a leaning tower near Saint Moritz